Edward, King of Portugal: Legacy

 Edward's premature death provoked a political crisis in Portugal.
 Leaving only a young son, Afonso, to inherit the throne, it was generally assumed that Edward's brothers would take over the regency of the realm.
 But Edward's will appointed his unpopular foreign wife, Eleanor of Aragon, as regent.
 A popular uprising followed, in which the burghers of the realm, assembled by John of Reguengos, acclaimed Peter of Coimbra as regent.
 But the nobles backed Eleanor's claim, and threatened civil war.
 The regency crisis was defused by a complicated and tense power-sharing arrangement between Eleanor and Peter.

 Another less political side of Edward's personality is related to culture.
 A reflective and scholarly infante, he wrote the treatises O Leal Conselheiro (The Loyal Counsellor) and Livro Da Ensinança De Bem Cavalgar Toda Sela ("Book of Teachings on Riding Well on Every Saddle") as well as several poems.
 He was in the process of revising the Portuguese law code when he died.

 Marriages and descendants

-Edward married Eleanor of Aragon, a daughter of Ferdinand I of Aragon and Eleanor of Alburquerque, in 1428.
+Edward married Eleanor of Aragon, daughter of Ferdinand I of Aragon and Eleanor of Alburquerque, in 1428.
+They had nine children: